-2.4.2 Objective 2: Archaeological Reconnaissance
+Objective 2.
+Archaeological Reconnaissance

-Artefacts were observed at 20 waypoints during the course of this fieldwork as surface finds.
-All of these locations yielded potential tools with features consistent with Palaeolithic technology, although closer technological classification is not possible with the limited observations.
-Most sites also yielded later, potentially Neolithic lithic artefacts as well as pottery, demonstrating clearly the nature of surface scatters as palimpsests.
+Lithics and artefacts were observed at 20 waypoints during the course of this fieldwork as surface finds (locations and waypoint descriptions are listed in full by landscape area in Appendix 1.
+All locations yielded tools consistent with Palaeolithic technology, although closer technological classification is not possible with the limited observations.
+Most sites also yielded later, potentially Neolithic lithic artefacts as well as pottery, indicating that the surface scatters are palimpsests.
 No artefacts were found in stratified deposits.

-Few interpretations of the patterning of archaeological sites in the landscape can be made at this very preliminary stage, given the limited nature of the archaeological data and landscape coverage.
+Few interpretations of the patterning of archaeological sites in the landscape can be made at this very preliminary stage, given the limited nature of the archaeological data.
 Yet there appears to be a low-density scatter of lithics from a range of periods across the landscape in a range of settings.
 Sites were recorded on terraces overlooking wadis (e.g., WP163, WP167, WP220), associated with lava flows and volcanics both inland next to wadis (e.g., WP168/9, WP310) as well as near to the coast associated with coral terraces (e.g., WP287/288).
 A single find-spot was located close to a seasonal lake/potential sinkhole near to the coast (WP212).

-With such brief, broad-scale fieldwork, the find locations from this season are necessarily biased towards targeted areas of high artefact visibility, such as deflated surfaces on wadi terraces and lava flows, rather than towards areas where artefacts may be buried under sediments and only visible through time-intensive survey of stratified sequences along wadis and quarries.
+With such brief, broad-scale fieldwork, the find locations from this season will necessarily be biased towards areas of high artefact visibility, such as deflated surfaces on wadi terraces and lava flows, rather than towards areas where artefacts may be buried under sediments and only visible through time-intensive survey of stratified sequences along wadis and quarries.
 Future fieldwork must seek to redress this bias to obtain a true understanding of the distribution of artefacts in the landscape.
 Direct observation of these landscape zones and their distinct sedimentary environments has allowed a basic understanding of the sedimentary taphonomy of these areas, and the potential impacts this will have on the location, visibility and potential preservation of sites, which will be key in planning more detailed survey and interpreting the results

-2.4.3 Objective 3: Location of Areas for Palaeoenvironmental Reconstruction
+Objective 3.
+Location of Areas for Palaeoenvironmental Reconstruction

 A number of areas of exposed stratigraphy, primarily facilitated by bulldozing or quarrying, have been observed throughout the fieldwork, and these may hold potential for palaeoenvironmental and local-scale landscape reconstruction, as well as potential for the future location of stratified archaeological sites.
-These sequences include a potential lacustrine sequence underlying terrestrial sediments at the eastern edge of the Al Birk lava fields, close to As Shugaig (WP304) and a series of profiles exposed through wadi floodplain sediments in an area to the east of Abu Arish (around WP157), one profile of which has been sampled for OSL dating.
+These sequences include a lacustrine sequence underlying terrestrial sediments at the eastern edge of the Al Birk lava fields, close to Al Shuquaiq (WP304) and a series of profiles exposed through wadi floodplain sediments in an area to the east of Abu Arish (around WP157), one profile of which has been sampled for OSL dating.
 Observations of sediment sequences close to the coast consisting of cycles of marine sedimentation and coral development (WP292 and 299) as well as coral terraces overlying lava flows (WP287/288), and potentially further inland (WP275 and 276) will provide key information for the dating and identification of palaeoshorelines, and their relationship to the local landscape and artefact distributions.